2023 Wind Chamber Music Courses

 at Park Place, Wickham, Hampshire

-There will be ensemble playing sessions - enjoyable and inspiring music, but not too difficult technically!
-There is no concert, simply an informal exploration of enjoyable music with parts suitable for intermediate and advanced players.
-Alongside these are shorter listening sessions, exploring a wide range of musical inspirations and genres in a relaxing setting to help us to connect with and absorb the positive influences from the other sessions.
-There will also be free time after lunch on Wednesday and Thursday to allow time for walking, exploring, rest and/or DIY ensemble playing.
+There will not be a concert, simply an informal exploration and sharing of enjoyable music with parts suitable for elementary players.
+There will also be free time after lunch each day to allow time for walking, exploring, rest and/or DIY ensemble playing.

 Park Place is in an attractive location close to the South Downs National Park.
 It offers simple, comfortable accommodation, good food and spacious session rooms, and is easy to access by car (just a short drive from the M27 motorway between Portsmouth and Southampton) or by rail (Fareham is a main line station, just a short bus or taxi ride to Wickham).